robwschlegel/Intro_R_Workshop/docs/06-brewing.md

 <img src="06-brewing_files/figure-html/brew-5-1.png" width="672" />

 The default colour scale here is not helpful at all.
 So let's pick a better one.
-If we look at our cheatsheet we will see a list of different continuous and discrete colour scales.
+If we look at our cheat sheet we will see a list of different continuous and discrete colour scales.
 All we need to do is copy and paste one of these names into our colour brewer function with inverted commas.

 ```r